emagweb/team/README.md

 ----
-### Primary Branch
+### Work Branch

-First work version - do not change code !!!!
+Use this branch for any needs
-Create new branch and after merge it with main branch
+After merge it with main branch

+####Do not Merge anything to Primary Branch !!!

 ---